wmcdonald404/wmcdonald404.github.io/_recipes/2024-10-19-beef-goulash.md

 It freezes well but the potatoes will often come out a little chalky-textured, they're palatable but if you're making a large batch to freeze, maybe leave out the potatoes and add them in to cook while reheating.

 If I was trying to make this vegetarian or vegan then a fuck load of well cooked mushrooms, with a little porcini powder and maybe some Henderson's Relish/Worcestershire Sauce. and/or MSG or some other umami boosting ingredients would help bulk it out (although TBF it would still be bulky enough as-is.)

+### FODMAP adjustment
+If you were trying to make this FODMAP-friendly, leave out the onion, garlic & potato, use carrot sparingly, go heavy-handed with celery, moderate with the green pepper.

 ## References
 - [All for one... - Rosie Sykes](https://www.theguardian.com/lifeandstyle/2003/jan/25/foodanddrink.shopping)